 Emily Thomas joined Eden House as a graduate from Southeastern Louisiana University where she earned a Bachelors of General Studies of Applied Sciences as well as a Post-Baccalaureate Certificate in Environmental Sustainability.
 She has previously worked with The National Parks Service, Healthy Gulf, and The Contemporary Arts Center.
 As Program Coordinator, Emily hopes to expand the reach of Eden House’s Social Enterprise, Especially Eden, and to provide residents with work experience and job skills that will aid them in their future endeavors.

-Kristina Meyer PROGRAM ASSISTANT
+Kristina Meyer PROGRAM ADMINISTRATOR

 Nadia LeePREVENTION PROGRAM ASSISTANT